KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Experiments

 \subsection{Baseline Methods and Comparisons}

-We compare our method against a comprehensive set of baselines, including general-purpose and medical-specific vision-language models, as well as standard post-training strategies.
-Unless otherwise specified, all models are instruction-tuned variants, and we distinguish between thinking and non-thinking configurations based on whether an explicit reasoning instruction is specified in the prompt. \begin{itemize} \item \textbf{General-Purpose VLMs.} We include models from Qwen3-VL family~\cite{wang2024qwen2vl} to assess scaling behavior and general reasoning capability.
-We consider Qwen3-VL-2B, Qwen3-VL-8B, and Qwen3-VL-32B, each evaluated under standard and thinking decoding.
+We compare against four groups of baselines: (1) general-purpose VLMs from the Qwen3-VL family~\cite{yang2025qwen3technicalreport}, (2) a strong medical-specific VLM, HuatuoGPT-Vision~\cite{chen2024huatuogpt}, (3) standard post-training baselines including SFT~\cite{ouyang2022training}, GRPO~\cite{shao2024deepseekmath}, and MM-DAPO~\cite{yu2025dapo}, and (4) multimodal on-policy distillation baselines based on MM-GKD~\cite{agarwal2024gkd}.
+Unless otherwise specified, all models are instruction-tuned variants, and we distinguish between thinking and non-thinking configurations based on whether the prompt explicitly elicits intermediate reasoning traces.

-\item \textbf{Medical-Specific VLMs.}\ We compare against the HuatuoGPT-Vision~\cite{chen2024huatuogpt}, a state-of-the-art medical vision-language model built upon Qwen2.5-VL-7B and explicitly optimized for complex medical reasoning tasks with large-scale medical supervision.